shariq1989/cookbook/content/recipe/Goa_Lentil_Soup.md

 ### ABOUT THE MEAL

-Goa is the smallest state in India and the cookery is unique to its region.
-Unlike many places in India, Goan cuisine is traditionally known for its balance of flavor and the inclusion of coconut and seafood in many of its plates.
+Goa is a coastal city and happens to be the smallest state in India.
+The food they make is unique to their region.
+Goan cuisine is known for the balance of flavor, sweet and spicy, and the inclusion of coconut and seafood in many of its plates.

 #### What main ingredients are needed for this meal?